Contributed by Cartridge People

 It is also more likely that UK workers would opt to ignore these annoying habits and traits (48%), versus 44% claiming that they would tell their colleague to change their behaviour.

-A shocking finding was that one in seven people have had a colleague steal something from them; even more shocking of all the majority these office workers claimed that it was in fact money that was taken from them.
+We also found that one in seven people have had a colleague steal something from them.
+Most shockingly of all the majority these office workers claimed that it was in fact money that was taken from them.

 Commenting on the results of the study, Cartridge People spokesperson Andrew Davies said: “Our study has uncovered some revealing insights into what’s annoying UK office workers.
 As many use the start of a new year to evaluate where they are in their career, it’s important for business owners to ensure that something that may be viewed as just a small annoyance, doesn’t become the reason why a member of staff leaves.
 Through communicating to employees and making sure that there’s an environment where colleagues can talk to each other honestly and most importantly, respectfully, you can go a long way to making sure that some of the bad office habits mentioned by our respondents don’t become a big issue.